Aaron Tveit: 2003–2007: Early career and Broadway debut

-2008–2011: Next to Normal, Catch Me If You Can, and Gossip Girl

-Next to Normal and Wicked
+2008–2011: Rise to prominence

 In 2007, Tveit originated the role of Gabe in the Off-Broadway production of the musical Next to Normal.
 The production ran from January 16 through March 16, 2008, at the Second Stage Theater.
 Tveit received a nomination for the Lucille Lortel Award for Outstanding Featured Actor for this role.
 In the interim time before the out-of-town production of Next to Normal, Tveit played Dean in the musical theatre adaptation of the film Saved!, which ran for a limited engagement at Playwrights Horizons in June 2008.
 Also in June 2008, Tveit took over the role of Fiyero in Wicked on Broadway.
 He left the show in November to reprise his role in the Arena Stage production of Next to Normal, for which he won the 2009 Helen Hayes Award for Outstanding Supporting Performer in a Non-Resident Production.

 Tveit returned to Wicked as Fiyero in January 2009.
 However, he left once again on March 8, 2009, after only a couple of months, to join the Broadway production of Next to Normal, which began previews in March 2009 and officially opened on April 15.
 His performance as Gabe earned him the Clarence Derwent Award from the Actors' Equity Association.
 Tveit was included on AfterElton.com's 2009 list of the "37 Hottest Guys in Theater".

-Catch Me If You Can

 Tveit left Next to Normal on June 6, 2009, to prepare for Catch Me If You Can, where he played Frank Abagnale Jr. The musical was performed at the 5th Avenue Theatre in Seattle from July 28 through August 16, 2009.
 Tveit returned to Next to Normal from September 7 through January 3, 2010.
 In August, he also starred in the Hollywood Bowl's production of Rent directed by Neil Patrick Harris, as Roger Davis.
 He took part in the MCC Theater Miscast Gala in 2009 and 2010.

 Tveit played Frank Abagnale Jr in the Broadway production of Catch Me If You Can, opening on April 10, 2011, and closing on September 4, 2011.
 For this role he was nominated for the Outer Critics Circle Award for Outstanding Actor in a Musical, the Drama League Award for Distinguished Performance, and the Fred Astaire Award for Best Male Dancer on Broadway.